-Three students from fifth year, Steven Kearney, Luke Franklin, Toni Halpin were chosen to represent St. Aidan's in Pisek, Czech Republic for a school trip on the Erasmus+ project - 'Europe, A Heritage Made of Stories'.
-They were accompanied by Ms. Flynn and Ms. McVicker.
+Four students from fifth year, Segun Okubanjo, Rilwan Gbadamosi, Ryan Dunne Heenan and Amy Kelly were chosen to represent St. Aidan's in Bari, Italy for a school Erasmas+ Mobility on the project - 'Europe, A Heritage Made of Stories'.
+They were accompanied by Ms. Flynn and Ms. O’ Connor.

-We were joined on the mobility by the librarian, teacher and three students from Killinarden Community School.
+We were joined on the mobility by the librarian, teachers and three students from Killinarden Community School.

-The entire week was an enlightening and fun experience.
+The entire trip was an enlightening and fun experience.